denten-books/plain-text/proposal.md

 environment*: related experiments, excercises, and explainations will be found in the Technical Appendix.

-In addition to the appendix the book contains several (8-12) tables and illustrations.
+In addition to the Appendix, the book contains several (8-12) tables and illustrations.
 I intend to apply for the "first book" subsidy offered by Harvard's Department of Comparative Literature to offset any costs associated with the preparation of the manuscript.